fastify/fastify/docs/Reply.md

 ### .hijack()
 Sometimes you might need to halt the execution of the normal request lifecycle and handle sending the response manually.

-To achieve this, fastify provides the method `reply.hijack()` that can be called during the request lifecycle (At any point before `reply.send()` is called), and allows you to prevent fastify from sending the response, and from running the remaining hooks (and user handler if the reply was hijacked before).
+To achieve this, Fastify provides the `reply.hijack()` method that can be called during the request lifecycle (At any point before `reply.send()` is called), and allows you to prevent Fastify from sending the response, and from running the remaining hooks (and user handler if the reply was hijacked before).

 NB (*): If `reply.raw` is used to send a response back to the user, `onResponse` hooks will still be executed